Inflation

 so this calculator shows what inflation does to the buying power of an investment.

-(Also see the portfolio guidelines page in the index funds article,
+(Also see the risky retirement calculator and the portfolio guidelines page in the index funds article

-for some calculators that combine inflation with historical stock market returns.)
+for some calculators that combine inflation with historical stock market returns, plus two classic magazine articles from the 1970s:

 |